knice/inquiry.ucsc.edu/source/_articles/2018-19/books.md

 ## Plant Sexuality

 <figure>
-{% img 2018/flora-unveiled.jpg alt:"Living Faithfully" %}
+{% asset 2018/flora-unveiled.jpg alt:"Living Faithfully" %}
 </figure>
 Long after sexual reproduction in animals became scientific canon, plant reproduction remained a mystery.
 It wasn’t until the end of the 17th century that the idea of pollination and plant sex arose.